 That pounding feeling in the head, throbbing of gums and a sore mouth; are all symptoms of a toothache!
 Odds are that the pain is even getting in the way of your rest and sleep.
-If you are faced with a nagging toothache, here is help.
+If you are faced with a nagging toothache, here is help to get rid of toothache fast.
 Before we get to what you can do for pain relief, it will be worth looking at some of the common causes of toothaches.

 Causes of Toothache

 Toothaches can be caused by a number of factors including

 Toothache can be a result of trauma or injury to the facial area.

 Tooth pain can also be caused by drainage from sinus infections.